KeyboardKit/website/pages/pro.md

 ### Emoji Skintones

-KeyboardKit Pro unlocks emoji skintones for many emojis, which means that you will be able to long-press on an emoji in the emoji keyboard to get a callout with skintone variants.
+KeyboardKit Pro unlocks emoji skintones support, which means that you will be able to long-press on an emoji in the emoji keyboard to get a callout with skintone variants.

-Emoji skintone variants are automatically applied when you register a KeyboardKit Pro license.
-You don't have to make any changes to your code to activate skintones in your keyboard.

-### Autocomplete
+### Local Autocomplete

 The local autocomplete engine uses on-device capabilities to provide suggestions.
 It doesn't work with all locales, so make sure to try the demo app to verify if it would work for your use case.

+### Remote Autocomplete

-The remote autocomplete engine lets you connect to any external autocomplete API, and lets you customize your communication layer to great extent.
+The remote autocomplete engine lets you connect to any external autocomplete API, and supports customizing request routes, headers etc.

 ### Reading the full document

-The iOS text document proxy will not provide you with all text in the document, which means that it may be hard to build features like spell-checking, contextual support, AI assistance etc.

-KeyboardKit Pro therefore unlocks additional proxy capabilities that make the text document proxy able to read the entire document and get all text instead of just the text closest to the text cursor.
+The iOS text document proxy can't access the entire document by default, only the parts closest to the input cursor.
+KeyboardKit therefore extends it with capabilities to read the entire document.